-Another relevant source, this time the Registered Nurses' Association of Ontario (RNAO), agrees that the differences between RPNs and RNs are training and education.
+Meanwhile, the Registered Nurses' Association of Ontario (RNAO), agrees that the differences between RPNs and RNs are training and education.
 "Because an RN’s education is more comprehensive, they have a deeper knowledge base to draw on in areas such as clinical practice, critical thinking, and research utilization.
 RNs can care for patients with more complex needs in unpredictable situations.
 An RPN’s education is less comprehensive and more focused, so RPNs’ careers are most appropriately suited to patients with less complex needs and patients with stable and predictable conditions."

 These nurses can also specialize in a field of their own choosing, like emergency care, neonatal, cardio, and others.
 On the other hand, the academic requirement for all RPNs in Ontario is to earn a diploma in Practical Nursing by taking a program consisting of four semesters over two years in a college program leading to a diploma in Practical Nursing.

 Another way to identify RPNs and RNs is by their place of work.
 RPNs commonly work in hospitals, schools, clinics, and the community to provide safe and general care to people of all ages.
 As previously stated, they usually treat patients whose condition is stable, predictable, or non-severe.
 RNs, in turn, provide care in healthcare settings such as hospitals, emergency crisis centres and ERs, clinics, etc. In these places, they treat patients with more complex health issues.

-Now that we have established the differences between a registered practical nurse (RPN) vs a registered nurse (RN), and we have determined the easiest way to identify who is who in healthcare settings, it's time for the good news: both RPN and RN can find employment on the Caring Support platform!
+Now that we have established the differences between a registered practical nurse (RPN) vs a registered nurse (RN), and we have determined the easiest way to identify who is who in healthcare settings, it's time for the good news: both RPN and RN can find employment on the Caring Support platform.

-At Caring Support we work hard to partner with top healthcare employers that offer the best job opportunities in the healthcare field in Ontario and soon in the rest of Canada and North America.
-We have dozens of new roles on our job board that both registered practical nurses and registered nurses can apply to advance in their careers.
+At Caring Support, we work hard to partner with top healthcare employers that offer the best job opportunities in the healthcare field in Ontario and soon in the rest of Canada and North America.
+We have dozens of new roles on our job board that both registered practical nurses, and registered nurses can apply to advance in their careers.

 If you are a nurse working in Canada and you haven't already, sign up to our platform to create a FREE healthcare worker account.
 Once you've signed up and filled out your profile, you'll have access to numerous opportunities to develop your full potential in the nursing field.
-And if you are a nursing student getting ready to start your career, you can create an account too to explore future opportunities or practicums with the help of our platform and your school.
+If you are a nursing student getting ready to start your career, you can create an account to explore future opportunities or practicums with the help of our platform and your school.